global-asp/asp-source/en/0227_the-smell-thief.md

 with him.

 ##
-‘Good morning,' said the judge in his deep voice.
+'Good morning,' said the judge in his deep voice.
-‘Sir,' said Mr Shabangu furiously, ‘I demand justice!
+'Sir,' said Mr Shabangu furiously, 'I demand justice!
 I wish to lay a complaint against this woman.
 Every day for the last three weeks, she has walked past my bakery early in the morning when my delicious smells are at their best, and stolen them.
 I demand that she pays for those smells!'